Mac App Store FAQ

 As of 30th March 2011, Scrivener for the Mac has been available on the Mac App Store.
 The following should answer most questions about our Mac App Store presence, whether you are a Mac App Store customer or have bought from us directly through our own web store:

 No. We will continue to sell the Mac version of Scrivener directly through our website, in the same way we sell our Windows version.
 The Mac App Store will just be an alternative way for customers to buy Scrivener, for those who prefer the ease of managing and installing applications that the App Store brings.
-Our own store (provided by eSellerate) gives us more control over our customer database and involves us paying less commission; it also allows us to provide student discounts and promotional codes (for events such as NaNoWriMo and ScriptFrenzy) in ways that the App Store does not, so it wouldn't make sense for us to go Mac App Store-exclusive.
+Our own store (provided by Paddle) gives us more control over our customer database and involves us paying less commission; it also allows us to provide student discounts and promotional codes (for events such as NaNoWriMo) in ways that the App Store does not, so it wouldn't make sense for us to go Mac App Store-exclusive.

 Of course!
 The Mac App Store is just a different sales channel - whether you bought from us direct or from the App Store, we are grateful to you for buying Scrivener and you will enjoy the same level of updates and support as always.

-While Scrivener itself has been coded to run on every version of the Mac OS X operating system back to 10.4 (Tiger), the Mac App Store itself cannot run on any machine older than 10.6.7.
+While Scrivener itself has historically been coded to run on every version of the Mac OS X operating system back to 10.4 (Tiger), the Mac App Store itself cannot run on any machine older than 10.6.7.
 This effectively means that if you purchase from the Mac App Store, you will be unable to install Scrivener on any machine older than late issue Snow Leopard, because you must have the App Store running in order to install Scrivener.
 There is no way to copy an installed version from one computer to another due to the piracy protection used by the App Store, nor is there any way to copy the receipt information to another computer without the App Store itself.

 If you use multiple computers and some of those are older machines which cannot be upgraded, you will be much better served by buying directly from us.